-Gumersindo Gomez was elected as an At-Large Director at the 18th Biennial National Convention in New Orleans, LA.
+Gumersindo Gomez was elected a Director at Large at VVA’s 18th National Convention in New Orleans, La.

-In June 1966 Gumersindo joined the U.S. Army; in December 12, 1966, went to Vietnam where he joined Co.
-D 3rd Battalion 21st Infantry of the 196th Light infantry Brigade.
-After his one-year tour in Vietnam, he made the Army a career for twenty years.
+Gomez joined the U.S. Army in June 1966, and deployed to Vietnam to serve in Company D, 3rd Battalion, 21st Infantry of the 196th Light Infantry Brigade.
+After a one-year tour, he stayed in the Army for another 19 years.

-After his retirement in August 1986, he came to live in Springfield, Mass., where on August 17, 1987, he establishes the 1st Veterans Outreach Center in Springfield through the Puerto Rican Veterans Association, an Outreach Center that after thirty years continues to serve veterans and their families, today known as the Bilingual Veterans Outreach Centers of Mass., Inc., with an additional Outreach Center in Boston known as the Corporal Zayas Bilingual Veterans Outreach Center.
+In 1986, he moved to Springfield, Mass., where he established a Veterans Outreach Center through the Puerto Rican Veterans Association.
+The center continues to serve veterans and their families as the Bilingual Veterans Outreach Centers of Massachusetts, with a second center located in Boston.

 In 1996, Gomez established the Jorge Oterro-Barreto Homeless Veterans Transitional Home, and in 2015, opened another permanent home for veterans in Springfield.
 Both encourage veterans to become productive citizens by helping them achieve sobriety, find jobs, and negotiate VA, Social Security, and pension claims.